The seasons Turn, turn, turn

 step 2 Use one of those Oil (scalp) treatment like V05 Hot oil

-next DEEP condition your hair (for instance Garnier Fruitics has a 3 minute leave on)
+next DEEP condition your hair (for instance Garnier Fruitics has a 3 minute leave in)

-RINSE well in luke warm water, then with cool to coldish water let it flow down & seal your hair follicles using a cup will help . (only a couple seconds)
+RINSE well in luke warm water, then with cool to coldish water let it flow down & seal your hair follicles using a cup will help . (really quick like a few seconds)

-towel dry & let your hair air dry a bit (if you feel like you MUST blow Dry it, then keep the dryer blowing down (& don’t use the cold button) your hair (as you can get split ends that way as well) using your fingers to comb through your hair
+towel dry & let your hair air dry a bit (if you feel like you MUST blow Dry it, then keep the dryer blowing down (& don’t use the dryer pointed up as you can get split ends that way as well) and using your fingers to comb through your hair

 then while still damp (but not sopping wet) comb or brush some LEAVE in conditioner in your hair to protect it